globe icon

 First, the platform analyzes the performance of the lender’s portfolio.

-The loan performance analysis is a crucial element in any due diligence process as it gives you an idea about the cash value of a portfolio within a specific time.
+Loan performance analysis is a crucial element in any due diligence process as it gives an idea of a portfolio's cash value over a specific time period.

 In the lending business, this variable is called the expected repayment coefficient.